tcsvn/pyadlml/docs/dataset.rst

     dir(data)
     >>> [..., df_activities_resident1, df_activities_resident2, df_devices, ...]

-to get to know more about the dataset you can take a look at the  `aras notebook`_.
+for more information about the dataset, take a look at the `aras notebook`_.

 MitLab
 ~~~~~~

 :Authors: Emmanuel Munguia Tapia
 :Contact: emunguia@media.mit.edu
-:paper: E. Munguia Tapia.
+:Paper: E. Munguia Tapia.
 Activity Recognition in the Home Setting Using Simple and Ubiquitous sensors.
 S.M Thesis
-:organization: Massachusetts Institute of Technology
+:Organization: Massachusetts Institute of Technology
-:Resident 1 from: 2003-03-27 06:42:04
+:R1 from: 2003-03-27 06:42:04
-:Resident 1 to: 2003-04-11 22:26:46
+:R1 to: 2003-04-11 22:26:46
-:Resident 1 activities: 22/296
+:R1 activities: 22/296
-:Resident 1 devices: 72/5196
+:R1 devices: 72/5196
+:R1 DeviceType: boolean
-:Resident 2 from: 2003-04-19 02:56:53
+:R2 from: 2003-04-19 02:56:53
-:Resident 2 to: 2003-05-04 22:16:02
+:R2 to: 2003-05-04 22:16:02
-:Resident 2 activities: 24/219
+:R2 activities: 24/219
-:Resident 2 devices: 68/3198
+:R2 devices: 68/3198
+:R2 DeviceType: boolean
-:abstract: The dataset spans two dataset generated by two subjects.
-You can either by passing the right
+:Abstract: The dataset consists of two separate datasets generated by two subjects.
+You can load either
-    subject attribute into the ``fetch_mitlab`` function.
+    by passing the right subject attribute into the ``fetch_mitlab`` function.

 To download the dataset execute